EntelectChallenge/2017-Battleships/README.md

 ### Points

 Players wills be awarded points during the game based on the following.
-1. For each successful shot a player will be awarded 10 points.
+1. For each successful shot you will be awarded 10 points.
-1. For destroying an enemy ship a player will be awarded 30 points.
+1. For destroying an enemy ship you will be awarded 30 points.
-1. For Killing off an enemy player the player will be awarded an additional 100 points.
+1. For killing the enemy player you will be awarded an additional 100 points.

 ## Release Notes